ASD Imperia

 Associazione Sportiva Dilettantistica Imperia commonly referred to as simply Imperia (formerly A.S.D.
 Pro Imperia), is an Italian association football club located in Imperia, Liguria and since 13 July 2012, after the disappearance from football of the former Imperia Calcio, the club is the main team of the city.

-In the 2011–12 season the club has played in Serie D after promotion from Eccellenza Liguria.

-In the 2011–12 and in the 2012–13 seasons in Serie D, when the club was relegated to Eccellenza Liguria, it has been the team more representative of the province of Imperia.
+The club plays in Serie D.

 Predecessors

 From U.S. Imperia to A.S.D.
 Imperia Calcio

 The origins of football in Imperia go back to 1923 when was founded Unione Sportiva Imperia and refounded in 1987 as A.S.
 Imperia '87.